 Based on IEA 2DS, we carry out scenario analysis regarding changes in the external environment due to such factors as international policy trends and emissions trading systems, the impact on work operations of physical changes caused by climate change, and assessments by stakeholders concerning our measures to mitigate and adapt to climate change.
 We believe that understanding the conceivable risks and moving forward with medium- to long-term measures to minimize risk will lead to opportunities for our business to be sustainable.

 Investment Plan for Climate Change Mitigation Measures

-In fiscal 2018, Astellas planned to invest approximately ¥450 million in mainly energy-saving measures at each business facility, the renewal of air conditioning equipment, and the introduction of LED lighting.
-In fact, we completed an investment of ¥180 million and reduced GHG emissions by 2,061 tons.
+In fiscal 2018, Astellas planned to invest approximately ¥750 million in mainly energy-saving measures at each business facility, the renewal of air conditioning equipment, and the introduction of LED lighting.
+An investment of ¥450 million was actually completed, resulting in reduction of 4,019 tons of GHG.